mkoehnke/WKZombie/README.md

 # Headless
 Headless is an iOS **web-browser without a graphical user interface**.
-It was developed as an *experiment* in order to familiarize myself with **using proven functional concepts** written in Swift.
+It was developed as a mere *experiment* in order to familiarize myself with **using proven functional concepts** written in Swift have some fun with it.
 Some of those concepts are:

 * *Futures/Promises* (for handling in asynchronous code)
 * *Function Currying*